illacloud/illa-design/packages/trigger/README.md

 # Trigger

-The basic component of all popup component. it used to show more information by hovering, focusing, or clicking on a element
+The basic component of all popup component. it used to show more information by hovering, focusing, or clicking on a element.

 ## Installation